FallingBook3215/FBFreaky/README.md

   - Archive.org
   - Github

-I'll probably make a video over this project so when it's finished I'll put the link here - :)
+I'll probably make a video over this project so when it's finished!
+I'll put the link here - :)